-(d) The records of all of the voters of all participating counties not identified pursuant to the procedures set forth in subsections (b) and (c) of this section shall be combined for comparison with United States postal service change of address information, as described in Section 8(c)(A) of the "National Voter Registration Act of 1993" (42 U. S. C. 1973gg).
-The secretary of state shall contract with an authorized vendor of the United States postal service to perform the comparison.
-Not less than thirty percent nor more than fifty percent of the cost of the change of address comparison procedure shall be paid for from the combined voter registration and licensing fund established in section twelve of this article and participating counties shall reimburse the fund for the balance of the cost prorated on a per voter basis.
+(d) The records of all voters not identified pursuant to the procedures set forth in subsections (b) and (c) of this section shall be combined for comparison with United States Postal Service change of address information, as described in section 8(c)(A) of the National Voter Registration Act of 1993 (42 U. S. C.§1973gg, et seq.).
+The Secretary of State shall contract with an authorized vendor of the United States Postal Service to perform the comparison.
+The cost of the change of address comparison procedure shall be paid for from the combined voter registration and licensing fund established in section twelve of this article and the cost of the confirmation notices, labels and postage shall be paid for by the counties.

-(e) The secretary of state shall return to each county the identified matches of the county voter registration records and the postal service change of address records.
+(e) The Secretary of State shall return to each county the identified matches of the county voter registration records and the postal service change of address records.

-(2) The clerk of the county commission shall then mail to each voter who appears to have moved from the residence address shown on the registration records a confirmation notice pursuant to section twenty-six of this article and of section 8(d)(2) of the "National Voter Registration Act of 1993" (42 U. S. C. 1973gg).
-The notice shall be mailed, no later than the thirty-first day of December, to the new address provided by the postal service records or to the old address if a new address is not available.
+(2) The clerk of the county commission shall then mail to each voter who appears to have moved from the residence address shown on the registration records a confirmation notice pursuant to section twenty-six of this article and of section 8(d)(2) of the National Voter Registration Act of 1993 (42 U. S. C.§1973gg, et seq.).
+The notice shall be mailed, no later than December 31, to the new address provided by the postal service records or to the old address if a new address is not available.

-(h) For purposes of complying with the record keeping and public inspection requirements of the "National Voter Registration Act of 1993" (42 U. S. C. 1973gg), and with the provisions of section twenty-seven of this article, the lists shall be maintained either in printed form kept in a binder prepared for such purpose and available for public inspection or in read-only data format available for public inspection on computer terminals set aside and available for regular use by the general public.
-Information concerning whether or not each person has responded to the notice shall be entered onto the list upon receipt and shall be available for public inspection as of the date the information is received.
+(h) For purposes of complying with the record keeping and public inspection requirements of the National Voter Registration Act of 1993 (42 U. S. C.§1973gg, et seq.), and with the provisions of section twenty-seven of this article, the public inspection lists shall be maintained either in printed form kept in a binder prepared for such purpose and available for public inspection during regular business hours at the office of the clerk of the county commission or in read-only data format available for public inspection on computer terminals set aside and available for regular use by the general public.
+Information concerning whether or not each person has responded to the notice shall be entered into the statewide voter registration database upon receipt and shall be available for public inspection as of the date the information is received.

-(k) In addition to the preceding purging procedures, all counties using the change of address information of the United States postal service shall also, once each four years during the period established for systematic purging in the year following a presidential election year, conduct the same procedure by mailing a confirmation notice to those persons not identified as potentially ineligible through the change of address comparison procedure but who have not updated their voter registration records and have not voted in any election during the preceding four calendar years.
+(j) In addition to the preceding purging procedures, all counties using the change of address information of the United States Postal Service shall also, once each four years during the period established for systematic purging in the year following a presidential election year, conduct the same procedure by mailing a confirmation notice to those persons not identified as potentially ineligible through the change of address comparison procedure but who have not updated their voter registration records and have not voted in any election during the preceding four calendar years.
 The purpose of this additional systematic confirmation procedure shall be to identify those voters who may have moved without filing a forwarding address, moved with a forwarding address under another name, died in a another county or state so that the certificate of death was not returned to the clerk of the county commission, or who otherwise have become ineligible.